SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/slack.md

 The **Slack - Bots** dashboard displays information on bots, which are software applications that run automated tasks over the Internet.
 Panels show trends by workspace for all bots, active bots, and messages, as well as detailed information on bots, and a detailed bot summary.

 Use this dashboard to:
-* Monitor bots and bot activities across multiple workspaces.
+* Monitor bots and bot activities across multiple workspaces

 <img src={useBaseUrl('img/integrations/saas-cloud/Slack_Bots.png')} alt="Slack dashboards" />